mariekekortsmit/ToDoList/README.md

 # 🌟 Welcome to my Journey of Learning C# with ToDoList! 🌟

 🎉 Hey there!
 Welcome to my adventure in the world of C# programming!
-This repository isn't just about coding; it's about enjoying the journey of building a ToDoList application from the ground up. 🚀
+This repository isn't just about coding; it's about me (and potentially you) enjoying the journey of building a ToDoList application from the ground up. 🚀

 Here's how you can join in the fun:

 1. Start Simple: Kick off with a console-based ToDoList app.
-It's like the "Hello, World!" of our adventure.
+It's like the "Hello, World!" of the project.
 1. Level Up: Transform your simple app into a feature-rich masterpiece, step by step.
 1. Explore and Discover: Each assignment is a new quest in the land of C#, complete with my own treasure maps (notes) and secrets I've unearthed along the way. 🗺️

 Expect to find:

 - 🤔 Puzzles to solve.
-- 💡 'Aha!' moments.
+- 💡 My 'Aha!' moments.
 - 📚 Learning, packaged in a mix of challenges and triumphs.

-Repository for learning C# by working through a ToDoList application in C#.
-First, write a simple todo-application as console application.
-Next do a rest API.
-Then build it up step by step according to the assignments.

 ## Let the adventure begin